Did you ever wonder why the #10 is so popular in soccer?

 To answer this question, we have to take a step back and look at what numbers on a soccer team originally meant.

-Whenever we discuss our formations, we start with our farthest line of players back, and end with the farthest line of players upfield.
-Our general 11v11 shape is a 1-4-3-3, or in other words, one goalkeeper, four backs, three midfielders, and three forwards.
-However, it is important to keep in mind that not all defenders, midfielders, and forwards have the same role.
+Whenever we discuss our formations, we start in the back, and end with the players farthest up the field.
+A common 11v11 shape is a 1-4-3-3, or in other words, one goalkeeper, four backs, three central midfielders, and three forwards.
+However, it is important to keep in mind that there are other formations and that not all defenders, midfielders, and forwards have the same role.

 The Components of Each Position

 US Soccer defines the requirements of each position in four components:

 A vocal leader with athleticism, awareness, and versatility to serve as our anchor and last line of defense.

 Though though of as a shot stopper, the GK is also the player that most often starts a team’s attack, whether after a save, from a goal kick, or after a team wins possession and passes back to the GK to reset their formation.
 The GK usually distributes the ball to the 4 or 5, but can use different techniques (roll, overhand throw, punt, drop kick, side volley, javelin throw, dribble and pass with feet) to get the ball to many different spots on the field.

 Without the ball, the GK must be communicate with the defense and be brave, strong, and technically sound to prevent goal scoring chances and make saves.

 Players #2 and #3 – Outside Defenders/Outside Backs